D-koutsis/46120-PiWE/week00_prep/README.md

-# SPP Week 0: Pre-course preparation
+ASDA# SPP Week 0: Pre-course preparation

 SPP is a student-driven course, so most of your time learning is outside the classroom.
 This includes preparation, which is essential.
 Take assigned preparation seriously so you aren't lost during lecture.